urbancluka/programiranje-1/01-racunalniska-arhitektura/vaje/zbirnik.md

 Zapišite program, ki v register `A` zapiše ostanek pri deljenju registra `A` z registrom `B`.

+; Define first variable in A and C:
+	MOV A, 2
+	PUSH A

+; Define second variable in B
+	MOV B, 4

+; Divide A with B
+	DIV B
+; Get whole division with from A:
+	MUL B
+	POP C
+	SUB C, A
+	MOV A, C

 ## Zaporedna števila

 Zapišite program, ki na sklad zaporedno postavlja števila od 13 do 42.

+; Define starting number:
+	MOV A, 13
+; Define ending number:
+	MOV B, 43

+add:	; Push value to stack
+		PUSH A
+	; Increase A by one
+		INC A
+CMP A, B
+JNE add

 ## Iskanje najmanjšega števila v seznamu